 If one note is played early, before the rest of the chord, it is an anticipation.

 And if one note is delayed and comes after the rest of the chord, that's a suspension

-If you remember the Sus2 and sus4 chords we talked about in the previous episode, I said that they were originally transition chords.
+If you remember the sus2 and sus4 chords we talked about like two episodes ago, I said that they were originally transition chords.
 This is exactly where they can occur.

 5 - Appoggiatura